Skip to main content

 Reference contract addresses

-When in doubt, use contract addresses instead of token symbols:
+When in doubt, use contract addresses instead of token symbols.
+This eliminates ambiguity and ensures you’re looking at the right asset:

 Analyze transfer activity for 0xA0b86991c6218b36c1d19D4a2e9Eb0cE3606eB48 (USDC on Ethereum)